 Fact checker (aka fake news moderator)

 Today due to the rise of crowdsourcing and platform economics, most of the content is community or crowd-generated.
 There are 2 challenges in this model 1.
 Crowd generated, hence very vulnerable to fake news/reviews.
 (We all know that It is alleged that U.S 2016 election was tipped off in favor of Trump with fake targetted news in facebook by Cambridge Analytica) 2.
 Most systems like Facebook and Amazon are centralized, hence vulnerable to censorship and/or collusion.
-As we speak blockchain based emergent solutions are catching up, say even if there is a e-commerce or a social media or micro-blogging platform based on the blockchain, only censorship problem will be addressed, fake news or astroturfing are hard problems to solve.
-MediaSifter is a platform trying to solve the fake news problem with its decentralized platform and community.
-Each curated news article will be investigated for veracity and accuracy by actors like fact checkers, reviewers and supporters.
+As we speak blockchain based emergent solutions are catching up, say even if there are blockchain based e-commerce or a social media or micro-blogging platform in circulation today, only censorship problem will be addressed.
+Fake news and astroturfing are much harder problems to solve.
+MediaSifter – a platform trying to solve the fake news problem with its decentralized platform and community.
+Here is how it works: Each curated news article will be investigated for veracity and accuracy by actors like fact checkers, reviewers and supporters.
 The news is presented with evidence and other alternative perspectives.
 The community gets incentivized for their contribution.
 Mediasifter’s tagline is “Decentralize Influence, Distribute Truth” and I love it.
 It’s only a matter of time other platforms with the community or user-generated content will bring these features.

 This is just one example of an unknown gig that will become mainstream soon.
-There will be more.
+There will be more soon.
 Technology, in general, has a strange trajectory and has this inexplicable power to create new opportunities organically at an unprecedented pace and scale.
 This cartoon sums it up.

 Sure certain kind of jobs are on the verge of being extinct, some in line are a travel agent or a librarian or a taxi dispatcher.
 But, AI is not like globalization or outsourcing.
 It will create more opportunities than it takes away.
 All you creatives out there your jobs are safe, the rest of the world, keep calm and prepare to complement and coexist with machines, there will be plenty of opportunities.